 The photo above is the ingredients we used for our vegan chuck wagon stew, although we forgot to add the tomato ketchup to the photo but we did add it to the stew!
 The ketchup we used was a Polish brand called Pudliszki ketchup, which we sourced on Amazon UK, as the cost of ketchup at our local supermarket was just too expensive even for their own brand!
 The Polish ketchup has a higher tomato percentage and we think simply tastes much nicer!

-Heat the oil and cook the onions for 5 minutes.
+Step 2: Heat the oil and cook the onions for 5 minutes.

-Add the garlic and cook for 1-2 minutes.
+Step 3: Add the garlic and cook for 1-2 minutes.

-Next add the pre-cooked carrots and celery, and stir and cook for 1 minute.
+Step 4: Next add the pre-cooked carrots and celery, and stir and cook for 1 minute.

-Give it all a good mix.
+Step 6: Give it all a good mix.

-Next, add the black-eyed beans and the canned tomatoes.
+Step 7: Next, add the black-eyed beans and the canned tomatoes.

-Simmer for 20 minutes, stirring every now and again.
+Step 9: Simmer for 20 minutes, stirring every now and again.

-When the stew is ready the veggies will be soft and the gravy nice and thick.
+Step 11: When the stew is ready the vegetables will be soft and the gravy nice and thick.
 Although it will continue to thicken more and more as it is off the heat.
+Season to taste with salt and black pepper.

-Hint: The stew gravy will continue to thicken as it sits off the heat, so if you prefer more gravy you can add a little extra hot broth.
-Also, as we use soy sauce and vegetable broth for this recipe its a good idea to wait until the end to add seasoning such as salt, as the simmering will concentrate the flavours, and you don't want an overly salty dish.
+Hint: The stew gravy will continue to thicken as it sits off the heat, so if you prefer more gravy you can add a little extra hot stock.
+Also, as we use soy sauce and vegetable stock for this recipe its a good idea to wait until the end to add seasoning such as salt, as the simmering will concentrate the flavours, and you don't want an overly salty dish.

-Recipe notes and FAQ
+Recipe notes

 Substitutions